KGB SkyShow will follow Aztecs home opener

 Single-game tickets at all levels of the stadium for the home-opener and all other home games go on sale Aug.
 1.

 The Aztecs are coming off another successful season in which they finished 10-3 but lost 42-35 to Army in the Armed Forces Bowl.
-The Aztecs are one of just seven teams in the county to have won at least 10 games in each of their last three seasons.
+The Aztecs are one of just seven teams in the country to have won at least 10 games in each of their last three seasons.
 They’ll open the 2018 season Friday, Aug.
 31, at Stanford, before returning home for the home-opener and SkyShow.

 Aztecs running back Rashaad Penny, who led the nation in rushing in 2017, graduated after last season and was drafted by the Seattle Seahawks with the 27th pick of the first round in the NFL Draft.
 But SDSU returns starting quarterback Christian Chapman, among other key players.